-Interested in Nintendo Switch Cloud Streaming?
-Here's what you need to know
+Here's how Cloud Streaming works on Nintendo Switch

 - A Plague Tale: Requiem (Available 2022)

-If you're curious about accessing the Japan-only titles, you can create a Japanese Switch account and try them out yourself, but keep in mind that the connection might be spotty at best.
-During the last Sakurai Presents we learned about the Kingdom Hearts games coming to Nintendo Switch Cloud Streaming and were told "the release date will be announced at a later time so please be patient."
-We'll update when more information becomes available.
+If you really want to access those Japan-only titles, you can always create a Japanese Switch account.
+But the connection might not be that great.
+During the last Sakurai Presents, we learned about the Kingdom Hearts games coming to Nintendo Switch Cloud Streaming.
+We were told, "the release date will be announced at a later time, so please be patient."
+We'll update you when more information becomes available.

-What are the Pros and Cons of Nintendo Switch Cloud Streaming?
+What are the Pros and cons of Nintendo Switch Cloud Streaming?

-While limited, the Nintendo Switch's cloud offerings enable players to enjoy games that would normally never run on the Nintendo Switch without significant graphical or performance cutbacks.
-In addition, because nothing is saved locally, you won't have to worry about clearing out save space or upgrading your microSD Card.
-However, the downside is that you'll have to have an always present and stable internet connection.
-Without one, there's no real way to play.
+Pros: Obviously, the biggest pro is being able to play a game on Switch that normally wouldn't be able to run on the hybrid's hardware.
+Additionally, since you're streaming the game rather than running it locally, you also don't take up much space in your internal storage or microSD card.

-A stable internet connection is critical because you'll suffer from input delays and other issues if your internet is poor.
-Luckily, you're able to demo games in order to test your internet's signal strength.
-Also, all of the games available are at full price and have never dipped.
-This might be a hard pill to swallow for some, as the games available to stream on the Switch are often cheaper on other consoles or included in other cloud gaming subscription services.
+Cons: You must have a stable internet connection and decent streaming speeds for these games to run properly.

 How fast does my internet need to be?

-Nintendo has not outlined specific numbers, but major cloud gaming services, like Google Stadia, require you to have an internet connection speed of around 15 megabits per second to be able to stream at 720p, so we suspect that's true of the Nintendo Switch as well.
+Nintendo hasn't detailed specific requirements.
+However, by looking at other cloud gaming services, like Google Stadia, we know that an internet connection speed of around 15 megabits per second is required to stream at 720p.
+It's a good idea to assume the same for Nintendo Switch.

 Test a game first to see if your internet speed is good enough